cakebatterandsprinkles/portfolio-gatsby/src/posts/19-js_dom.md

 **❣ [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList):** After selecting a node from the DOM, you can see the assigned classes of the element by typing `element.classList`.
 It returns a DOMTokenList, which is an array-like collection of the classes.
 It also has some other methods like `add()`, `remove`, `replace`, and `toggle` that you can use to manipulate the classList collection.

-**❣ creatingElements:** [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) method creates an HTML element with the specified tag name.
+**❣ Creating elements:** [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) method creates an HTML element with the specified tag name.

-**❣ [append](https://developer.mozilla.org/en-US/docs/Web/API/Element/append), [prepend](https://developer.mozilla.org/en-US/docs/Web/API/Element/prepend), [insertBefore](https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore):** After creating an element, you can insert an element as the last child of a given element (append), or the first child of a given element (prepend).
+**❣ [append](https://developer.mozilla.org/en-US/docs/Web/API/Element/append), [prepend](https://developer.mozilla.org/en-US/docs/Web/API/Element/prepend), [insertBefore](https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore):** After creating an element, you can insert an element as the last child of a given element (append), or the first child of a given element (prepend), or before a selected child element (insertBefore).

 **❣ [removeChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild), [remove](https://developer.mozilla.org/en-US/docs/Web/API/ChildNode/remove):** `removeChild` method removes a child node from the DOM and returns the removed node. `remove` method removes the specified node.